Coronavirus: COVID-19 - Apprenticeship guidance for employers

-Rather than making staff redundant or asking them to take unpaid leave employers are encouraged to continue to consider the option of furloughing (granting a leave of absence) workers and utilising the support that is available through the Coronavirus Job Retention and Scheme.
+Rather than making staff redundant or asking them to take unpaid leave employers are encouraged to consider utilising the support that is available through the Apprenticeship Recovery Package.

 If your apprentice is unable to attend their scheduled learning events, there may be options available to you and you should discuss with your training contractor representative as soon as possible.
 It may be possible for your apprentice to engage in digital or distance learning at a convenient time within their contracted working hours.
 If there is no suitable alternative directed training can be paused until normal working patterns resume.